A Logic Programming Approach to Activity Recognition: Long-Term Acitivity Definitions

-The long-term behaviour \immobile\ was defined in order to signify that a person is resting in a chair or on the floor, or has fallen on the floor (fainted, for example).
-Below is an axiom of the \immobile\ definition:
+The long-term activity \immobile\ was defined in order to signify that a person is resting in a chair or on the floor, or has fallen on the floor (eg, fainted).
+Note that there is no short-term activity in the CAVIAR annotation for the motion of leaning towards the floor or a chair.
+The absence of such a short-term activity substantially complicates the definition of \immobile, and, as discussed in the next section, sometimes reduces the accuracy of recognising \immobile.
+Below is one of the axioms of the \immobile\ definition: